-- 10 current and 8 past Alliance Ambassadors are being supported in developing actions plans to effect policy change at national and regional levels.
+- 18 past Alliance Ambassadors developed actions plans to effect policy change at national and regional levels.
 The Alliance is helping to develop social service workforce strengthening leaders through group convenings to share and innovate strategies.
 Ambassadors have collaborated with stakeholder groups to draft legislation to support professionalization and recognition of para workers, form social work associations, increase budget allocations from government, engage other sectors, and launch registration and licensing of social workers.

 - A new training on how to advocate to government and share common messages with media, particularly on the workforce role in addressing violence against children, was piloted by the Alliance in Uganda to empower frontline workers with the skills to advocate for their profession.

 - In the East Asia and Pacific Region, the Alliance is supported UNICEF Regional and Country Offices in translating data in advocacy efforts.
 Utilizing recent workforce mapping data and recommendations, the Alliance developed a tool for workforce advocates to seek stakeholder commitments to fulfill country-level recommendations.

 We advance knowledge and generate evidence on best practices in workforce strengthening.